Piranesi (novel): Background and publication

 Piranesi is Clarke's second novel, following her debut Jonathan Strange & Mr Norrell (2004), which sold 4 million copies worldwide and was adapted into a BBC miniseries of the same name in 2015.
-Shortly after its publication, Clarke became ill with what was later diagnosed as chronic fatigue syndrome.
+Shortly after the publication of Jonathan Strange & Mr Norrell, Clarke became ill with what was later diagnosed as chronic fatigue syndrome.
 Her writing became a "torturous" process.
 She worked on several projects, including a sequel to Jonathan Strange & Mr Norrell, but found herself "incapable of making decisions": "I found it impossible to decide between one version of a sentence and another version, but also between having the plot go in this direction and having it go in that direction.
 Everything became like uncontained bushes, shooting out in all directions."
 Clarke credits a visit to the set of the Jonathan Strange & Mr Norrell miniseries with reinvigorating her confidence as an author.
 She had felt weighed down by the "consciousness" of her time spent inactive and unable to complete projects, and decided to "simplify" what she was asking of herself.
 Piranesi was a longtime unfinished project of Clarke's which "probably predates Jonathan Strange & Mr Norrell".
 She decided to return to it as she deemed it "more manageable": "I thought, it doesn't have hundreds of characters and it won't require a huge amount of research because I don't know what research I could do for it."

 Piranesi was published in hardback, e-book and audio format on 15 September 2020 by Bloomsbury Publishing.
 The audiobook version was narrated by actor Chiwetel Ejiofor.

 Reception

 Piranesi received reviews of unanimous admiration.

 Sarah Ditum of The Times gave the novel a rave review, writing, "After all that time, she has produced a second novel that is close to perfect."

 Ron Charles of The Washington Post called it "infinitely clever" and praised Piranesi's acceptance of his imprisonment for unintentionally making the novel "resonate with a planet in quarantine" due to the COVID-19 pandemic.

 Publishers Weekly called it an "inventive" novel, praising Clarke's subtlety in progressing the novel's storyline.

+Gary K. Wolfe of Locus highlighted Clarke's continuing themes of lost knowledge and magic, while also commending the novel's formal, archaic narrative voice.
+Wolfe characterised the structure of the novel as both elegant and "hypnotic".
+He also underscored the story's risks, such as putting readers one step ahead of its "ingenuous" protagonist and presenting its character roles as "shifty and indeterminate" for much of the book.
+However, Wolfe ultimately praised Piranesi for its "astonishing narrative performance" that he deemed was as intriguing as Clarke's first book.